 Allow us to introduce ourselves.

-Barkley is the largest employee-owned advertising agency in the U.S. Ownership has its advantages.
+Barkley is one of the largest employee-owned advertising agencies in the U.S. Ownership has its advantages.
 It allows us to attract national talent, retain that talent and increase every partner's passion because they have a financial stake in client and agency success.
 We are a fully integrated company.